 1 tsp garlic powder

 1 tsp onion powder

 1/2 tsp sea salt

-In a high-speed blender like a vitamix or blendtec combine all the ingredients until smooth.
+In a high-powered blender combine all the ingredients until smooth.
 If you've added the potato and carrot fresh out of the boiling water then the sauce should be warm enough to serve immediately.
 Otherwise heat it up in a small pot before pouring over nachos.
 The arrowroot flour/starch will thicken the sauce slightly when heated.

 NOTE: we have not tested this recipe in a conventional blender.
-We imagine it will still work but you will likely need to add more liquid either in the form of non-dairy milk or water.
-In this case you may also need to add more arrowroot flour/starch to thicken it on the stove before serving.
+We imagine it will still work but you'll likely need to add more liquid either in the form of non-dairy milk or water to help smooth it out.

 lentil chili ingredients: